SML4099 : Dissertation/T&I Project

 - To build on skills gained at Stages 1, 2 and 3.

-- To provide an opportunity for students to research a subject in depth and write a dissertation at Final Year level.
+- To provide an opportunity for students to research a subject in depth and write a dissertation/T&I project at Final Year level.

 - To prepare students for postgraduate study in the chosen area.

 This module aims to allow students to undertake independent research into a specialised area with individual supervision.
 Students may choose an appropriate topic with guidance from the module leader or supervisor.
-The area studied should normally fit in with the areas of expertise amongst SML staff, including European, Latin American and Chinese and Japanese film, literature, history and linguistics.
+The area studied should normally fit in with the areas of expertise amongst SML staff, including European, Latin American and Chinese and Japanese film, literature, history, translation or interpretation studies and linguistics.
 Exceptionally in some years, if the topic dictates it, members of academic staff outside SML can supervise dissertations.
 The chosen topic should be within a broad area which the student has studied previously.

-There will be at least four and up to six workshops, led by the module leader, staff from the Library or staff from the Academic Skills Team; in these workshops, students will learn and develop research skills and present their own research.
-The number and content of workshops will depend on the availability of Library and Academic Skills Team staff, which is typically known in the Summer before a given academic year.
+There will be at six workshops, led by the module leader, staff from the Library or staff from the Academic Skills Team; in these workshops, students will learn and develop research skills and present their own research.
+The content of workshops will depend on the availability of Library and Academic Skills Team staff, which is typically known in the Summer before a given academic year.
+There will be dedicated workshops for students undertaking T&I projects.

-Each student will receive at least four hours of individual supervision (up to a maximum of six where necessary).
+Each student will receive up to a maximum of six hours of individual supervision.

 This module is particularly appropriate for students considering postgraduate study.